Professor Lord David Alton of

 Mr George E Bannerman FRCSI

-Orthopaedic Surgeon Queen’s Hospital, Romford, East London
+Orthopaedic Surgeon Queen’s Hospital, Romford, East London (Lead Co-ordinator, Committee for Koforidua St. Joseph's

 Hospital)